Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Low-grade stage II tumors of the salivary gland may be cured with surgery alone.[

-High-grade stage II salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, though adjuvant radiation therapy may be used, especially if positive margins are present.
+High-grade stage II salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, although adjuvant radiation therapy may be used, especially if positive margins are present.
 Primary radiation therapy may be given for tumors that are inoperable, unresectable, or recurrent.
 Fast neutron-beam radiation therapy has been shown to improve disease-free survival and overall survival in this clinical situation.[

 Current Clinical Trials